webian/bootstrap_dummy/Readme.rst

 * Twitter Bootstrap as HTML / CSS Framework
 * Entirely based on **Fluid** form the templating and rendering.
-* File ``fileadmin`` is kept for media only (images, documents etc...) and is kept clean from JavaScript / CSS files.
+* Folder ``fileadmin`` is kept for media only (images, documents etc...) and is kept clean from JavaScript / CSS files.
 * `Composer`_ as an alternative for managing and installing extensions.

 .. _Composer: http://getcomposer.org/